colburncodes/colburncodes/README.md

 Developer.
 Speaker.
 Teacher.
 ----------------------------

-Colburn is a C# JavaScript Programmer, Speaker, and Teacher with a passion for learning new things.
-He is a full-stack programmer with years of experience in web and desktop applications.
+Colburn is a builder at heart, and loves solving engineering challenges.
+Outside of work, he enjoys DIY projects around the house, spending time with his family, perfecting his expresso, and improving his fitness health.

 * 🌍  I'm based in St. Louis, MO
 * 🚀  I'm currently working on [What To Wear](http://github.com/colburncodes/se_project_react)